vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_4_Pushing_Out_the_Moon.md

 [^37]: This is why we experience two high tides per day and two low tides: the earth is spinning underneath the opposite bulges, so that a site on the surface passes under a bulge (high tide) every 12 hours.

 [^38]: The angular shift is around 1-2°.
 Figure D.3: Gravitationally, the earth looks like a big central mass and two bulge masses displaced from the connecting line.
-The closer mass pulls harder than the more dis- tant one, so the addition of all the force vectors (not to scale) results in a little asym- metry, leaving a small sideways component of the force along the same direction as the moon's orbital velocity (up in this drawing).
+The closer mass pulls harder than the more distant one, so the addition of all the force vectors (not to scale) results in a little asymmetry, leaving a small sideways component of the force along the same direction as the moon's orbital velocity (up in this drawing).

 [^39]: It may help to think of this bulge as being like a carrot dangled in front of a horse, encouraging it forward.